 Other things you can try include:

 - Make sure that you have some hardwired security devices.
 This doesn’t have to be a backup security alarm – a camera or doorbell that works via power over Ethernet (PoE) will work really well instead, since its power – and internet connectivity – will come from hardwired means.

 This means that even if most of your wireless security is jammed up, you’ll still get the recordings from your PoE-based camera.

 - Enable 802.11w Protected Management Frames.
 If your internet router supports 802.11w, see if you can enable ‘Protected Management Frames’.
 Whilst this feature can’t protect against all forms of jamming attacks, it can stop some form of WiFi jammers that rely on disassociation attacks (basically a way of getting a device to drop/lose the connection to the router).

-- Install a home network monitoring tool such as Fingbox.
+- Install a home network monitoring tool such as Fingbox or Monitor-IO.
 Fingbox is a really awesome home networking monitoring tool which can keep an eye on the health of your home network and all devices connected to it, and it has algorithms which try and detect whether a jamming attack is occurring (or has occurred).

-Since WiFi jamming is illegal, if Fingbox are alerting you that this has happened, you can use these logs (and any video recordings you have) to the police and/or FCC.
+Since WiFi jamming is illegal, if you receive an alert that this has happened, you can use these logs (and any video recordings you have) to the police and/or FCC.
 This can possibly help law enforcement to stop any jamming attacks in the future.